MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     PROG:3SG:precipitate DEF.SG rain
     'It's raining', or '(The) rain is falling'

-With these verbs and all other instances of Type I NI applied to intransitive verbs, no noun can be used as an S argument.
-Their verb agreement prefixes basically index a dummy subject.
+With these verbs and all other instances of Type I NI applied to intransitive verbs, no noun can be used as an S. Their verb agreement prefixes basically index a dummy subject.

 #### A.B.C.
 Type II incorporation

-Type II noun incorporation is much like Type I, but another argument is promoted to become a P argument.
-The most common use case is incorporating a possessed P argument in order to realize its possessor as a P argument.
-In particular, when something happens to a body part of a living thing, people tend to pay more attention to how the action affected the possessor rather than the body part itself.
-The promotion of the possessor to a P argument reflects this preference.
+Type II noun incorporation is much like Type I, but another argument is promoted to become a P. The most common use case is incorporating a possessed P in order to realize its possessor as a P. In particular, when something happens to a body part of a living thing, people tend to pay more attention to how the action affected the possessor rather than the body part itself.
+The promotion of the possessor to the role of P reflects this preference.

     ??? ??? ??????? ???
     ???    ???   ???????            ???